dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

 * Decentralized identity management : You can create a new public key (public identity) and secret key (your private control of the identity) if you want.
 You're anonymous when publishing a message because nobody knows your secret key and they only see your public key that you can keep changing if you want.
 * Bitcoin address is a public identity.

-**A simple Cryptocurrency**
+**A Simple Cryptocurrency**
+* Now lets use what we learn so far to show how a simple cryptocurrency could work.
-* Double spending : Spending the same coin twice.
+* Goofy coin :
-* Goofy coin : Goofy can create coins and transactions can occur in the system.
-Problem is double spending because blockchain is not published by Goofy.
+  * Goofy can create coins and transactions can occur in the system.
+  * Problem is double spending (spending the same coin twice) because blockchain is not published by Goofy.
-* Scrooge coin : Same as Goofy coin except blockchain is published.
-Solves double spending since everyone can see the history but Scrooge signs each block to validate transactions so we have to trust Scrooge.
-Problem is that its centralized (Scrooge).
+* Scrooge coin :
+  * Same as Goofy coin except blockchain is published and append only.
+  * Solves double spending since everyone can see the history.
+  * Problem is that its centralized (Scrooge) i.e., Scrooge signs each block to validate transactions so we have to trust Scrooge.
 * Coins are immutable.
-So in a transaction, they are destroyed and recreated.
+So in a transaction, they are destroyed and recreated as change.
 You can subdivide or even combine coins.

 ### Week 2 : How Bitcoin achieves Decentralization.
 **Decentralization**